A Galois connection between classical and intuitionistic logics. I: Syntax: Discussion

-G\"odel's provability translation, as well as his proof-relevant S4 that we relied upon heavily in motivating our formulation of QHC (see \S\ref{deductive}) were anticipated by informal provability interpretations of intuitionistic logic in the papers by Heyting \cite{He0}, \cite{He1} and, independently, Orlov \cite{Or}*{\S\S6,7} (see also \cite{D92} for a discussion of Orlov's work in English).
+G\"odel's provability translation, as well as his sketch of a proof-relevant S4 that we relied upon in motivating our formulation of QHC (see \S\ref{deductive}) were anticipated by informal provability interpretations of intuitionistic logic in the papers by Heyting \cite{He0}, \cite{He1} and, independently, Orlov \cite{Or}*{\S\S6,7} (see also \cite{D92} for a discussion of Orlov's work in English).
 We will now briefly review these papers, which will also prepare us for a discussion of Kolmogorov's letter to Heyting \cite{Kol2}.

-All three papers focused mainly on a pair of operators, which we will denote $\Plus$ and $\Neg$ for consistency, following \cite{He0} and \cite{Kol2}.
-(Orlov writes $\Phi$ and $X$; and in his second paper \cite{He1}, Heyting writes $\Plus$ and $\neg$.)
+All three papers focus mainly on a pair of operators, which we will denote by $\Plus$ and $\Neg$ throughout, following \cite{He0} and \cite{Kol2}.
+(Orlov \cite{Or} writes $\Phi$ and $X$; and in his second paper \cite{He1}, Heyting writes $\Plus$ and $\neg$.
+For consistency, we will alter these to $\Plus$ and $\Neg$, respectively, when quoting from these papers.)
+The meaning of these operators will be discussed in a moment.

+Heyting and Kolmogorov also use the symbol $\turnstile$ to mean something quite different from both the modern meaning of this symbol and its original meaning as used by Frege and Russell.
+According to Heyitng \cite{He0}:

+It is not really clear to the author exactly what this may mean from the viewpoint of classical meta-logic.
+But if letters used for unknown propositions (such as $p$ in Heyting's words above) are understood as propositional variables (or meta-variables for propositional variables), then, with an appropriate interpretation of $\Plus$ and $\Neg$ (discussed below), $\turnstile$ may be read in a usual way, as asserting provability in the modal logic S4.
+With this in mind, we will follow Heyting et al.\ in using lowercase letters for propositions in the present section (in contrast to the notation elsewhere in the present series of papers).

 If $p$ is a proposition, both Heyting and Orlov interpret $+p$ as {\it $p$ is provable}.
-Orlov states unambiguously that $\Plus$ is constrained precisely by what turns out to be the modal axioms of QS4; \footnote{Orlov's own system of axioms is weaker than S4 in that it is based not on classical logic, but on a weaker system now known as relevant logic, which satisfies $p\iff\neg\neg p$ but neither of $\neg p\imp(p\to q)$, $q\imp(p\to q)$, $\turnstile p\lor\neg p$ (see \cite{D92}).
+Orlov states unambiguously that $\Plus$ is constrained precisely by what turns out to be the modal axioms of S4; \footnote{Orlov's own system of axioms is weaker than S4 in that it is based not on classical logic, but on a weaker system now known as relevant logic, which satisfies $\turnstile\fm{p\tofrom\neg\neg p}$ but neither of $\turnstile\fm{\neg p\to(p\to q)}$, $\turnstile\fm{ q\to(p\to q)}$, $\turnstile\fm{ p\lor\neg p}$ (see \cite{D92}).
 Orlov erroneously believed that the use of full classical logic would trivialize the $\Plus$ operator.} Heyting says only that ``A logic that would treat properties of the function $\Plus$ would [...] be purely hypothetical; [...] one cannot ask [the intuitionistic mathematicians] to develop this logic'' \cite{He0}.

 Heyting interprets $\Neg p$ as ``$p$ implies a contradiction'' and calls $\Neg$ ``the Brouwerian negation''; whereas Orlov says that it ``has the same meaning'' as Brouwer's notion of ``absurdity'' of a proposition in \cite{Br25}.
 At the same time, Orlov is able to identify $\Neg p$ as $\Plus\neg p$, where $\neg$ is the classical negation; in this connection, Heyting only says: ``the negation of a proposition always refers to a proof procedure which leads to the contradiction, even if the original proposition mentions no proof procedure'' \cite{He1}.